ceithir/sakkaku/README.md

 [Laravel](https://laravel.com/) with [Jetstream](https://jetstream.laravel.com/) for user management.

-Virtuall no change to default.
+Virtually no change from default.

 ### Server